 Fly at c.
 12.30pm from London Gatwick to Funchal, (British Airways).
 Introductory lecture and dinner in the hotel.
 First of five nights in Funchal.

-Morning walk (level and easy walk along the levada, narrow in places with a descent onto the road to finish, c.
-5 km) along the Levada dos Tornos.
+Morning walk: c.
+5 km, c.
+2 hours.
 Starting in the hills above Funchal, we walk to the Blandy family estate at Palheiro for lunch and a guided visit.
+A level and easy walk along the levada, narrow in places with a descent onto the road to finish.
 The extensive sub-tropical gardens, first acquired by John Blandy in 1885, have been continually developed by the family.
 Some free time to enjoy the camellias, centennial trees, the rose garden and myriad other flowers and climbers.

 A morning visit to the Boa Vista orchid gardens which house the rarest and most unusual collection of orchids on the island.
 The Jardim Botânico located in the Quinta of Bom Sucesso is home to over 100 species of indigenous plants, as well as tropical and sub-tropical fruit trees and coffee trees, sugar cane and popular medicinal plants.
 Visit one of the island’s newest gardens, located on Ponta da Cruz, the southernmost point of Madeira.
 This is the warmest and sunniest spot on the island which makes for an extraordinarily colourful garden.
 The rest of the day is free.